-Steve Jackson

-President, NRC Health
+By Steve Jackson, President, NRC Health

-We now live in a consumer-driven healthcare economy.
+When healthcare economy.
 High-deductible plans, rising out-of-pocket costs, and experiences from other industries set a higher bar each year for the delivery of healthcare services.
 Large and small, leading health systems are finding that a robust voice of the customer (VOC) program is becoming essential in matching their services to an ever-growing list of customer expectations for care that is easier to access, less costly, and produces better outcomes.
-With nearly 50 percent of patients frustrated by their healthcare experience, understanding what matters most to patients is critical to creating a frictionless delivery system.
+With nearly 50 percent of patients frustrated by their healthcare experience, understanding what matters most to patients is critical to creating a frictionless delivery system.1

-Whereas patient experience teams have historically been structured as compliance-oriented departments to meet government required mandates (such as the CAHPS program), forward-thinking health systems are now leveraging out-of-industry ideas, resources, and new tools to reinvent the customer experience and gain a durable competitive advantage in the markets they serve.
+Whereas patient experience teams have historically been structured as compliance-oriented departments to meet government required mandates (such as the CAHPS program), forwardthinking health systems are now leveraging out-ofindustry ideas, resources, and new tools to reinvent the customer experience and gain a durable competitive advantage in the markets they serve.